Tianyi-Billy-Ma/SEP/README.md

 =========
 * All codes should put in YOURFOLDER/src/.
 Please make sure to upload your code at the end of everyday.
 * You should upload your code under your own branch, i.e., NDID (I already create these branches that for you).
 * All daily summary/report should go in YOURFOLDER/Daily/.
+I create a template in markdown, but if you prefer txt/doc, feel free to change it.
 * Our meeting will hold via ZOOM [here](https://notredame.zoom.us/my/billyma3).